Two Girls, One Hike A Six-Day Trek in Vanoise National Park

 Our mountain hike adventure started off in Modane, a sleepy French village in the Savoie region.
-Modane’s Tourist Information Office is right next to the train station, on the right hand side when exiting the Arrivals hall, and this is where we made our first stop to set out our final trail.
+Modane’s Tourist Information Office is right next to the train station, on the right-hand side when exiting the Arrivals hall, and this is where we made our first stop to set out our final trail.

-Tip: Book your stays in the mountain lodges a couple of weeks in advance, as some of them may be fully booked, especially in holiday season.
+Tip: Book your stays in the mountain lodges a couple of weeks in advance, as some of them may be fully booked, especially in the holiday season.

 Modane to l’Orgère